Arielbs/precisionMaterialsDesign/README.md

 1. Copy the git repository to your local machine:
 	> git clone git@github.com:Arielbs/precisionMaterialsDesign.git
 2. Update the .env file with the correct rosetta root:
-	> cd precisionMaterialsDesig
+//	> cd precisionMaterialsDesig
-	> vi .env
+//	> vi .env
-change the first line according to the correct rosetta root on your machine, for example:
+//change the first line according to the correct rosetta root on your machine, for example:
 	> rosettaROOT: /home/arielbs10/programs/rosetta

 Example 1: interface layer design. the layer design protocol is detailed in (https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/LayerDesignOperation)